doecode/server/src/main/java/gov/osti/services/Validation.md

 `GET /doecodeapi/services/validation/repositorylink?value=*value-to-check*`

 Check to see if the indicated value is a valid, accessible git repository.
+DOE CODE does not currently support the submission of individual branch URL paths, so this must be a primary or base URL for the repository.

 ### doi